turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

   (and I [observe another outcome])
 ```

+**Story #20:**

 #### Quick Story Writing Practice

 Let's start with some ideas that translate well to single stories.

 In this example, you've prototyped a small to-do list app.
 It just allows the user to create to-dos.
 And it only supports a single user.

-As a group, draft one story for *each* of the following:
+In your groups, choose one of the following and draft a user story for this feature:

 *   Checking the box for a to-do moves it to the completed list
-*   The top of the todo list has a count of the number to todos which updates when I add a new one
+*   The top of the to-do list has a count of the number to to-dos which updates when I add a new one
 *   Clicking trash on a to-do pops up a confirm/cancel dialog

-3 different groups share out for each example.
+**Note to Facilitator #1:** Call on 2-3 groups to provide their examples of user stories that they've written.

+**Slide #21:**

 ### Where to Go From Here: Project Management Tools
 * Start using a project management tool